OscarDHdz/vagrant-ubuntu/README.md

 # Jenkins Docker Dev Environment
-This project is a solution to let you start using jenkins with docker on int out of the box.
+This project allows you to set up a Jenkins with docker environment out of the box.

 ## Getting Started

 ### Install Vagrant
-Basically we will rely on Vagrant yo provide a environment for any machine (Mac OS, Lunix, Windos).
+Basically we rely on Vagrant to provide an environment for any machine (Mac OS, Lunix, Windows).

 1. First of all, you need to install a VM Provider, I recommend [VirtualBox](https://www.virtualbox.org/)
 2. Then, you gotta install [Vagrant](https://www.vagrantup.com/)

 ### Run your environment!
 1. Open your terminal an navigate to the root of this project
-2. Start your environment
+2. Start your vm environment
 ```
 vagrant up
 ```